Archive Version of Illuminaria

 very prompt releases for chapters

-book 2 wrapping up and book 3 starting soon!!! - KinAkira1996Royal Road★★★★★ 5.0Illuminaria is a mystical world Joe finds himself in after death.
+The story while starts off a bit rough probably due to its similarity to - KinAkira1996Royal Road★★★★★ 5.0Illuminaria is a mystical world Joe finds himself in after death.
 It was either that, or ceasing to exist and becoming one with the void.
 I think Joe chose wisely.
 Right from the get-go the story draws the readers in with familiar fantasy concepts, however, where I think this stands out from other litrpgs is the fact that the system is very intuitive and it doesn't feel as intrusive as some other stories in this genre.

 I thought the style and the prose were really well done and made the pacing of the story very smooth.
 I also liked how the lore was implemented and it feels like the author was paying attention regarding when to add more detail and when to withhold information to keep the reader guessing.